Power Electronics (ECE5025)

 A graduate-level course for engineers interested or working in the area of energy conversion and utilization at the vehicular level with a specific focus on hybrid electric vehicles (HEV), fuel cell vehicles and plug-in hybrid electric vehicles.

 Learn the fundamentals of power electronics, circuit design, control strategies, simulation and system-level optimization with the PSIM application, along with grid-connecting issues for P-HEV.
+This course is offered Autumn semester.

 A bachelor’s degree in mechanical or electrical engineering with a solid background in electrical circuits is required.
 A non-credit preparatory short course on Power Electronics is recommended before starting the course.